isc-projects/kea/doc/sphinx/kea-messages.rst

     deleting reclaimed IPv6 leases that expired more than %1 seconds ago

 Logged at debug log level 50.
-A debug message issued when the server is removing reclaimed DHCPv6 leases which have expired longer than a specified period of time.
+This debug message is issued when the server is removing reclaimed DHCPv6 leases which have expired longer than a specified period of time.
 The argument is the amount of time Kea waits after a reclaimed lease expires before considering its removal.